02.16.2025

 • Emergency medicine training ensures immediate recognition and management

-Why Emergency Medicine Expertise Matters
+Why Emergency Medicine Expertise Matters for Ketamine Therapy

-Real Patient Success Stories
+Real Patient Success Stories from Tucson

 Michael: 15 Years of Failed Antidepressants

-"After 15 years of antidepressants that stopped working, ketamine gave me hope again.
+"After 15 years of antidepressants that stopped working, ketamine therapy gave me hope again.
 I'm present with my family for the first time in years."

-Background: 45-year-old executive with treatment-resistant depression since age 30.
+Background: 45-year-old executive with treatment resistant depression since age 30.
 Failed 12 different antidepressants, multiple therapy approaches, and electroconvulsive therapy.

 Outcome: